wgraymacd/geometry-wars/README.txt

 Acknowledgements:
 -----------------
-I referrenced skeleton code for this project from a course assignment written by Dave Churchill (https://www.youtube.com/@DaveChurchill), whose course I am currently following (being offered Fall 2024).
+I referrenced skeleton code for this project from a course assignment written by Dave Churchill (https://www.youtube.com/@DaveChurchill) in Fall 2024.

 Project Info:
 -------------